SeisComP/seiscomp/doc/base/getting-started.rst

          your own.
 The database schema is installed under share/db/postgresql.sql.
    Database backend [0]:

 If the database is enable the database backend can be selected.
-SeisComP3 supports two main backends: MySQL and PostgreSQL.
+SeisComP supports two main backends: MySQL and PostgreSQL.
 Select the backend to be used here but be prepared that only for the MySQL backend the setup can help to create the database and tables for you.
 If you are using PostgreSQL you have